People nowadays find it difficult to believe that I was ever in the US Navy.

 It shows how hard they all work yet I can’t help but think that they’re all a bit spoiled now that they have girls and the Internet.
 We worked hard and we didn’t have girls and the Internet, but I guess a sailor from Admiral Hornblower’s day would say that I was spoiled too, what with my engines and helicopters and health and warm food and showers.

 He’d probably grumble about all of that through his rotten teeth while biting into a piece of hardtack and pissing in a wooden bucket.

 It’s amazing how much things change yet remain the same, isn’t it?

 NOTE: The series ‘Carrier’ by PBS came out in 2008, so that’s right around when I first wrote this piece.
-I’d imagine young sailors now have their girlfriends visit them out at sea through holographic projections or some such crap.
+I’d imagine young sailors now have their girlfriends visit them out at sea through holographic projections.